Remembering John F. Potter, MD

 By 1968, Georgetown was awarded a planning grant, and the center was formally established in 1970.
-That same year, Vince Lombardi – coach of the Washington Redskins from 1969 to 1970 – came in for treatment of colorectal cancer.
+That same year, Vince Lombardi – coach of what is presently known as the Washington Football Team from 1969 to 1970 – came in for treatment of colorectal cancer.

 Dr. Potter was named the inaugural director of the newly created cancer center, and in 1974 it was designated a Comprehensive Cancer Center by the NCI — the 16th in the country.
 From that point on it carried the name of Coach Lombardi, who had lost his battle with cancer, but embodied the spirit of the fight for a cure.